Winter warmer with chef emma galloway

 If you haven’t heard of chef Emma Galloway let us introduce you.
 Creator of My Darling Lemon Thyme, a website dedicated to gluten-free vegetarian real food recipes, stories, and tips on organic gardening, we share Emma’s tomato pilaf recipe - which is sure to be a winter warmer winner.

 Emma and her children live with food allergies, and her aim is to inspire people to take charge of what they put into their bodies by cooking wholefood recipes from scratch.
 Emma's recipes are as vibrant and beautiful to look at as they are delicious to eat.

 We share a recipe from Emma’s new book, My Darling Lemon Thyme Every Day, below.
-We are giving away two signed copies of her book, enter now.

 You can find Emma on the usual social channels or subscribe to her blog for updates straight to your inbox.